ExzoTiQQ/100-days-of-code/r1-log.md

 ### R1D10 - Jan 10, 2018

 Did some node coding along the day, still improving some parts of the app I deployed yesterday.
 Solved 4 challenges on hackerrank in terms of their "30 days of code" challenge.

+### R1D11 - Jan 11, 2018

+Today I managed to finish d3 pie charts.
+Feeling confident building them.
+Also covered d3 async stuff and d3 transitions, though still have to practice with those.
+Also doing a lot of node app maintenance, i.e. adding some new functionality and fixing some issues.